JamesTurnerGit/Automation-Practice/readme.md

-npm i
-npm test

-abc@xyz.com/Test@123
+# Automation Practice

+## Setup
+type `npm i` in a command prompt rename `example.env` to `.env`
+Inside your `.env` file add a valid user and password

+## Running
+type `npm test` in a command prompt

+## notes
-why these tests?
+### why these tests?
+In this scenario I was only allowed to make five tests without a given focus, So my five tests focus on trying to cover what would probably be the business requirements.
+They don't do it perfectly and there's a lot more testing that would have to be done before this could be considered a decent test suite

-why taiko?
+### why taiko?

-differences to a normal test
- - tests have interdependancy
- - there would be more scenarios per feature (unhappy paths)
- - Passwords and other secrets would be kept in a .env file not uploaded publicly (used passwords)
- - Configuration would be extracted to a file so other enviroments could be targeted simply

- notes
+I've been using it a bit lately, It's got all the functionality of selenium (critically though it is missing a lot of browser support still so still not that viable for commercial use), and does a great job of producing readable code.
+I particularly like the proxity selectors ("near", "below", "to right of") as they do a great approximation of how you'd talk a human through the tasks.

+### other comments
+One of the scenario fails is on purpose, as the filtering on the page is not functional

 Some of these "passes" would be raised as the wording on a lot of the failure messages is very very poor.